-For Portable use cases, RF exposure or SAR evaluation is not required when the separation distances from the human body are equal or above those reported in Table 11.2 Minimum Separation Distances for SAR Evaluation Exemption on page 62.
+For Portable use cases, RF exposure or SAR evaluation is not required when the separation distances from the human body are equal or above 15 mm for the BGM240P22A, 39.3 mm for the BGM240P32A and 40 mm for the BGM240P32N in the case of Bluetooth Low Energy.

-If the separation distance from the human body is less than the values stated in Table 11.2 Minimum Separation Distances for SAR Evaluation Exemption on page 62, then the OEM integrator is responsible for evaluating the SAR with the end-product, or for the reconfiguration of the radio module in the host in terms of lowering the max RF TX power and/or the duty-cycle.
+If the separation distance from the human body is less than the values stated above, which are also reported in Table 11.2 Minimum Separation Distances for SAR Evaluation Exemption on page 60 for convenience, then the OEM integrator is responsible for evaluating the SAR with the end-product, or for the re-configuration of the radio module in the host in terms of lowering the max RF TX power and/or the duty-cycle.
 A permissive change would be required too, under the responsibility of the host manufacturer, following a Multiple Listing authorization by the original module's certificate holder.